 Groundwater Quality

-Multiple public water providers and private residents in the Mid-Coast use groundwater (see Water Quantity report from Step 2 of the planning process – Appendix E).
-Some of the public water providers have water treatment systems, and others do not.
+Several public water providers and multiple private residents in the Mid-Coast use groundwater as domestic water supply (see Water Quantity report from Step 2 of the planning process – Appendix E).
 Many residents on private wells, or springs, have septic systems to manage wastewater.
 According to the Oregon Department of Environmental Quality, statewide studies of groundwater during the past 20 years have found that nitrate is the most commonly detected groundwater contaminant, followed by pesticides, volatile organic compounds, and bacteria.
-Domestic wells are not required to conduct routine water quality testing or to treat contaminants.
+Owners of residential domestic wells are not required to conduct routine water quality testing or to treat contaminants.
 Testing is only required by owners during real estate transactions (e.g., the sale of a property) and is limited to arsenic, bacteria, and nitrate.
-Oregon’s Domestic Well Safety Program partners with local health departments and water providers to promote proper maintenance and safety of domestic wells and improve local and state capacity to assess and manage risks associated with private wells.
+There is limited understanding of groundwater quality in the Mid-Coast, which represents a data gap.
+Oregon’s Domestic Well Safety Program (DWSP) partners with local health departments and water providers to promote proper maintenance and safety of domestic wells and improve local and state capacity to assess and manage risks associated with private wells.
 Lincoln County recently used a DWSP grant to perform well water testing.

 Ecology

-The ecology in the Mid-Coast was summarized in a report (Appendix E) as part of Step 2 of the planning process and can be described as follows:
+The ecology in the Mid-Coast was summarized in a report (Appendix E) as part of Step 2 of the planning process and was described as follows: